akamlani/cooperhewitt/README.md

 underwent a renovation.
 During this time they overhauled their technology to create an immersive experience for the visitor, whereby visitors would interact with the technology.
 During this time "The Pen" was born which allowed the museum to track which artworks (objects) were being interacted with via recorded timestamps and artwork identifiers.
-Visitors can tag artworks of the museum or created designs of their own at representative stations, which bring up similar artworks.
+Visitors can tag artworks or create designs of their own at representative stations, which bring up similar artworks.
 Recently all this information has been made openly available to the public, in de-identified bundles to protect the privacy of the visitors.

 So why do visitors tag objects in the first place?
 As part of the museum experience, all artwork visitors tag or create can be visited online via their account.
 Therefore they have a vested interest in them tagging.

 ## Project Description
-Aggregating the Pen data and collection metadata (metadata about an object) can give further insights into how the museum is effectively using their assets and resources, notably "The Pen" and how exhibitions are planned and artworks chosen.
+Aggregating the Pen data and Collection metadata (metadata about an artwork) can give further insights into how the museum is effectively using their assets and resources, notably "The Pen" and how exhibitions are planned and artworks chosen.
 As the museum is heavily focused on improving the experience factor for the visitors, understanding the behavioral patterns and relationships would be a value-add to the them.